HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ### Remote Search security credentials

-Same as Core, when Remote Search is enabled, WAS admin credentials can be configurable from the helm chart.
-The properties for credentials are found under the `security` section of the value file.
-For Remote Search also, the behaviour slightly differs depending on the user registry that is configured for HCL Digital Experience (read further for more details).
+Same as Core, when Remote Search is enabled, WAS admin credentials can be configured from the helm chart.
+The properties for credentials are found under the `security` section of the values file.
+For Remote Search also, the behaviour slightly differs depending on the user registry that is configured for HCL Digital Experience as described in the following section.

 #### 1. File-based user registry